 She recommended the book Body Learning: An Introduction to the Alexander Technique by Michael Gelb and gave me a couple of technical articles to read.

-The kinesiotaping seems to shorten muscle and do myofascial release.
+The kinesiotaping seems to perform myofascial release.
 I felt its effect for a couple of hours and then my body seems to have adapted.
 I don’t notice it now except when I go to scratch an itch and remember it’s there.